Barbigha railway station

+History

+The Barbigha railway station was made operational on 29 September 2025 after a gap of 23 years when this railway project was approved in 2002.The regular passenger train services were started from 1 October,2025.
 A new branch line between railway station and Sheikhpura railway station via Neora, Jatdumri, Daniyawan, Bihar Sharif, Sheikhpura is now functional, in which Bihar Sharif–Daniyawan section was partially started in 2015.

 Structure

 There are only two platforms in the Barbigha railway station.
 The platforms are interconnected with a single foot overbridge.

 Trains

-63389/63390 Patna-Nawada Fast MEMU, runs via Daniyawan, Bihar Sharif and Sheikhpura.
+63389/63390 Patna-Nawada Fast MEMU, runs via Daniyawan, Bihar Sharif, Barbigha and Sheikhpura.

 Nearest airports

 The nearest airports to Sheikhpura junction are: